Certificate Centre can provide you with the

 Certificate, there are specific targets or percentages that must be

-reached for Water & Energy, which is 40% for most areas and less for others,
+reached for Water (40) & Energy (50), which is for most areas and less for others,

-because it is based on local climate conditions.
+because it is based on local climate conditions and approximately 5 to 6 Stars

 Certificate Centre, the majority of